geyang/jaynes-starter-kit/06_jaynes_manager/README.md

 From within a firewall protected server, launch the manager server `jaynes.server` then use ssh reverse tunnel to expose the local point via a public IP.

-1. On aws server: modify the ssh deamon's config file, to expose the local tunnel directly as publica gateways
+1. On aws server: modify the ssh deamon's config file, to expose the local tunnel directly as public gateways

 ```bash